kxguoniu/docs/md/asyncio/unix_events.md

 		if (registered_fd is not None and
 				exc.errno == errno.ENOTCONN and
 				type(exc) is not ConnectionError):
-			# If we have an ENOTCONN and this isn't a first call to
-			# sendfile(), i.e. the connection was closed in the middle
-			# of the operation, normalize the error to ConnectionError
-			# to make it consistent across all Posix systems.
 			new_exc = ConnectionError(
 				"socket is not connected", errno.ENOTCONN)
 			new_exc.__cause__ = exc
 			exc = new_exc
 		if total_sent == 0:
-			# We can get here for different reasons, the main
-			# one being 'file' is not a regular mmap(2)-like
-			# file, in which case we'll fall back on using
-			# plain send().
 			err = events.SendfileNotAvailableError(
 				"os.sendfile call failed")
 			self._sock_sendfile_update_filepos(fileno, offset, total_sent)